Benjamin-Alfred/CMMS-VueJS-Frontend/README.md

 ```
 and then hit http://localhost:8888

-Or even better, you can use browser-sync and have your site auto-reload when changes are detected.
+Or even better, you can use browser-sync and have your site auto-reload when changes are detected, which is ideal when developing.
 ```
 npm install -g browser-sync
 cd public/